The Adviser You Can Talk To Podcast

 Thanks for listening.

-Podcast released on 8/14/2019.
+Podcast released on August 14, 2019.
 This podcast is for informational purposes only.
-Information and events discussed, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
+It is not intended as financial, legal, tax or insurance advice even though these topics may be discussed.
+Information and events addressed in this podcast, as well as the job titles, job functions and employment of the podcast’s participants with respect to Adviser Investments, LLC may have changed since this podcast was released.
 For more information on each individual featured in this podcast, see the Our People section of our website.